algorandfoundation/docs/docs/get-details/technical_faq.md

 - `logic eval error: assert failed pc=XXX`

-    An assert was called on something that evaluated to 0.
-The `pc` will provide a pointer to where in the program the assert failed.
+    An `assert` was invoked on something that evaluated to 0.
+The `pc` will provide a pointer to where in the program the `assert` failed.
 To find where in the TEAL source program this corresponds to, compile the source TEAL with [`source_map`](https://developer.algorand.org/docs/rest-apis/algod/v2/#post-v2tealcompile) enabled and use the result to find the line in the source program.

 - `logic eval error: program logs too large.`